Foundations of statistics: Fisher's "significance testing" vs. Neyman–Pearson "hypothesis testing"

 During the 20th century, the development of classical statistics led to the emergence of two competing foundations for inductive statistical testing.
 The merits of these models were extensively debated.
-Although a hybrid approach combining elements of both methods is commonly taught and utilized, the philosophical questions raised during the debate still remain unresolved.
+While a hybrid of the two methods is widely taught and used, the philosophical questions raised in the debate have not been resolved..

 Significance testing

-Publications by Fisher, like "Statistical Methods for Research Workers" in 1925 and "The Design of Experiments" in 1935, contributed to the popularity of significance testing, which is a probabilistic approach to deductive inference.
-In practice, a statistic is computed based on the experimental data and the probability of obtaining a value greater than that statistic under a default or "null" model is compared to a predetermined threshold.
-This threshold represents the level of discord required (typically established by convention).
-One common application of this method is to determine whether a treatment has a noticeable effect based on a comparative experiment.
-In this case, the null hypothesis corresponds to the absence of a treatment effect, implying that the treated group and the control group are drawn from the same population.
-Statistical significance measures probability and does not address practical significance.
-It can be viewed as a criterion for the statistical signal-to-noise ratio.
-It is important to note that the test cannot prove the hypothesis (of no treatment effect), but it can provide evidence against it.
+Fisher popularized significance testing with Statistical Methods for Research Workers, published in 1925, and The Design of Experiments, published in 1935.
+Fisher was motivated to obtain scientific experimental results without the explicit influence of prior opinion.
+The significance test is a probabilistic version of modus tollens, a classic form of deductive inference.
+The significance test might be simplistically stated, "If the evidence is sufficiently discordant with the hypothesis, reject the hypothesis".
+In application, a statistic is calculated from the experimental data, and the probability of exceeding that statistic under a default or 'null' model is compared to a threshold.
+The threshold (the numeric version of "sufficiently discordant") is arbitrary (usually decided by convention).
+A common application of the method is deciding whether a treatment has a reportable effect based on a comparative experiment.
+The null hypothesis then corresponds to the model with no treatment effect, implying the treated and the controls come from the same population.
+Statistical significance is a measure of probability, not practical importance.
+It can be regarded as a requirement placed on statistical signal/noise.
+Note that the test cannot prove the hypothesis (of no treatment effect), but only provide more or less evidence against it.
+The method is based on the formulation of an imaginary infinite population (i.e. a specified statistical model) corresponding to the null hypothesis.

-The Fisher significance test involves a single hypothesis, but the choice of the test statistic requires an understanding of relevant directions of deviation from the hypothesized model.
+The Fisherian significance test involves only one hypothesis, but the choice of test statistic requires at least a feeling for relevant directions of deviation from the hypothesis model.
+Historically, the result of the test was either to reject the hypothesis or not, whereas nowadays the probability of observing the test results assuming the hypothesis can be calculated with the aid of computers, which was impossible in Fisher's day.
+This probability, known as the p-value, allows for a more precise assessment of the significance of the result.